 As a highly regarded post secondary institution, George Brown College prides itself on being a steward of public trust.
-The Office of Institutional Research (IR) supports transparency College-wide by providing accurate, useful, and relevant information to all stakeholders.
-Using GBC’s Strategy 2020 as a guide, this document describes the ways in which IR supports and contributes to growth at the College.
+The Office of Institutional Research & Planning (IRP) supports transparency College-wide by providing accurate, useful, and relevant information to all stakeholders.
+Using GBC’s Strategy 2020 as a guide, this document describes the ways in which IRP supports and contributes to growth at the College.

 Through the provision of sound evidence and expert analysis and advice, the Office of Institutional Research will be integral to meeting Strategy 2020 objectives.

 • Client service: Professional and timely service delivery for internal and external stakeholders.

 • Quality and efficiency: The Office delivers quality products and services and maintains operational efficiency.